meng-ma-biomedical-AI/NLP_Medical_Chemical_Classification-fastai/README.md

 ### Project Overview
 This project aims to classify relevant chemicals from medical texts via Natural Language Processing using the FastAI library.
 The goal was to combine NLP, the medical domain, and automated machine learning pipelines using the Igauzio Data Platform.

 The first step was to train a language model via transfer learning from a Wikipedia model to obtain language encodings that include the medical terminology.
-Using these language encodings. the next step was to train a classification model for the relevant chemicals per abstract.
+Using these language encodings, the next step was to train a classification model for the relevant chemicals per abstract.

 The project is in the form on a Kubeflow Pipeline using MLRun and Nuclio on the Iguazio Data Platform.
 The pipeline includes: